 At least after the hard-won changes to the Trade Union Bill, we can continue to fight and win for our members in the years ahead.

 We will continue to oppose the new restrictions that this government has imposed on us—adding to Britain’s already onerous anti-union laws at a time when unions have never been needed more—and hope one day to see them repealed.

 But after months in which our movement has faced a number of existential threats, we have every right to be relieved with and thankful for the progress we’ve made.

 This is a bad bill but without the labour movement pushing back with passion and vigour, it could have been much worse.

 Dave Prentis is the General Secretary of UNISONLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.